 She doesn’t do a lot of interviews.
 TMZ keeps reaching out.
-She ignores it.
+She ignores them.

 An Auburn website, she says, is different.